Childhood Obesity-Cha Ching, Cha Ching.

 And, before I wrap up here, one question.
 Where are the long term safety studies on bariatric surgery on children?
 Same place as the long term research on experimental vaccines, and drugs—they don’t exist.
 I’m aware of some of the data showing short term benefit (though 10 years in the life of a child is not long term).
 And I realize there are exceptional kids who have lived a life of misery and may need more drastic measures.
 However, once you alter the anatomy of the digestive system, the physiology changes forever- lifelong digestive changes, which may then affect immune function.
 Perhaps it would never reach the need for surgery if from birth, nutrition education was a priority in medicine and healthcare and a comprehensive part of wellness visits.

-I do worry, however, the further out we live with our processed food industry and obesogenic patterns, the more epigenetic effects we are creating, which may include a lower threshold for conditions such as mast cell activation syndrome (MCAS) or various autoimmune disorders.
-Our food supply and medical system have played a huge role in creating this monster.
-We do not want bariatric surgeries and drugs to be the “go to” or the norm for our kids.
-Plain and simple, nutrition education should be a part of wellness from birth and ongoing.
+Plain and simple, nutrition education, should be a part of wellness from birth and ongoing.
 But, then again, prevention might actually save money and not make money for big pharma, the lobbying food industries and the hospitals.
 Surely our children our worth it!

 Bariatrics, drugs, big food corp —cha ching, cha ching.